Selecting a Health Care Plan

 MORE OPTIONS AVAILABLE

-Delaware residents seeking coverage for 2023 will have more options than ever before.
-Thirty health care plans are being offered by 3 insurance carriers:
+Delaware residents seeking coverage for 2024 will have more options than ever before.
+Fifty-seven health care plans are being offered by 4 insurance carriers:

 It’s important to know if you are eligible for a premium tax credit or if your income qualifies for extra savings known as cost-sharing reductions.
 You will learn if you are eligible for either of these when you fill out a Marketplace application.
 The premium tax credit can lower your monthly health insurance premium bill and the cost-sharing reduction will save you money by paying less out of your pocket each time you get medical services.